 This means that working with a freelancer is a little more hands-on and collaborative.
 Because of their flexibility, you can get a product that’s close to what you’ve envisioned.

 Working with a freelancer is best for those who want to feel like their website is theirs.
-If you have a clear idea of what you want your website to look like, need a budget-friendly option that does more than standard DIY builders, and don’t mind getting involved with the web building process, hiring a freelancer could be the way to go.
+If you have a clear vision for your site design, want something more sophisticated than standard DIY builders, and don’t mind getting involved in the process, consider hiring a freelancer.

 With a design agency

 Design agencies are easily the most expensive option and, by extension, are pretty much overkill for 95% of websites.
 The average cost of working with an agency ranges from $3,000 to $10,000.
 Prices can go beyond that, depending on your goals.

 Website design agencies are businesses made up of web developers.
 Because you’re working with a team, you generally know that the end product is going to be polished, bug-free, and very close to what you’re looking for — hence the high prices.

 Unlike with freelancers, higher prices don’t necessarily mean you’re working with the best agency.
 Often, prices increase because they have a large staff or a recognizable brand.
 Those things may benefit them, but they don’t necessarily help you.
 Try to find an agency that’s a good fit for your needs and your budget.

 Design agencies are a reliable option for bigger businesses or fast-growing small-to-medium sized businesses.
 If you’re smaller or growing at a slower rate, you may want to consider working with a freelancer instead.

 That said, design agencies do offer valuable experience and reliability and can build a great website faster than a freelancer.
 If you need a website that’s packed with features, like an online shop, a social media platform, or a web-based app, then a design agency might be the best option.

 What do you need to build a website?